ajhager/copycat/README.txt

 Status
 ------

+12/07/09
+Workspace strings have been completely revamped and enough random bugs have been fixed to allow all types of codelets to be run now.
+Ther are no longer an major hurdles left beyond continuing to go through method by method to ensure accuracy.

 12/04/09
 Enough is working for bonds and groups to be successfully built with work on Correspondences coming along.
 On some seeds, the program successfully